opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_hide_or_show_widgets.rst

 .. rst-class:: block-step

     7 + We now have a perfect place to write our AngularJS directives!
-Let's start with the 2nd option chart, the one that must only be displayed if the filter is used.
+Let's start with the alternative chart, the one that must only be displayed if the filter is used.
 To do so, we need to use the ``ng-if`` AngularJS directive.
 The ``ng-if`` directive is a conditional expression that determines whether an HTML element should be displayed or not.

 Let's take a look at the syntax of the expression we are going to use.